bill-auger/bridgin-php/README.md

     ?/add 'BRIDGE_NAME'
         - add this channel to the bridge 'BRIDGE_NAME' ?/rem
-        - remove this channel from the default bridge ?/rem 'BRIDGE_NAME'
+        - remove this channel from its bridge ?/disable
-        - remove this channel from the bridge 'BRIDGE_NAME' ?/disable
+        - temporarily disable all bridges
-        - temporarily disable all bridges temporarily ?/disable 'BRIDGE_NAME'
+    ?/disable 'BRIDGE_NAME'
         - temporarily disable the bridge 'BRIDGE_NAME'
     ?/enable